sebastianjacmatt/Tanks/doc/SITREP.md

 <div>
     <h2>SITREP(05.04.2023)</h2>
     <p>Most of the day has been used trying to implement junit test in the libgdx project, however no progress is made.
 Also downloaded plantuml for better overview of program<p>
     <p>Created new branch to refractor players and collision.
 I will Exstract the collision mechanism out of players and into the ApplicationAdapter (Tanks).
 Then collision will be handled there.
-The refractored code will then check collision on movement by using newly created Collision Detector class.
+The refractored code will then check collision on movement by using newly created CollisionDetector class.
 This class uses a Collidable interface which player1 and player2 implements.</p>
     <h5>DONE List:</h5>
     <ul>
         <li></li>